-The White Plains Library Foundation is a private, nonprofit organization incorporated in 1995 to help the Library reach its long term goals.
-Through generous contributions from individuals, corporations and local businesses, the Foundation provides funds to expand programs and services, make building improvements and enhance collections.
+The White Plains Library Foundation is a private, nonprofit organization incorporated in 1995 to help the White Plains Public Library reach its long term goals.
+Through contributions from individuals, foundations and corporations, the Foundation raises funds for capital projects, service enhancements and new programs.

 Ways to Help